Alluxio/alluxio/docs/Running-Tachyon-on-EC2.md

     $ /tachyon/bin/tachyon runTests

 After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
-Click `Browse FileSystem` in the navigation bar, and you should see the files written to Tachyon by the above tests.
+Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

 Similarly, you can ssh to a worker node without password like